stclib/STC/docs/coroutine_api.md

 ----
 ### Task coroutines (function objects) and error handling
-Tasks are coroutine objects which contains a function pointer.
+Tasks are coroutine objects which contains a typesafe function pointer.
 A task can await another task (asymmetric call).
 This allows for proper error handling, i.e. an error can be thrown, which will unwind the call stack where the error can be catched (handled).

 <details>
 <summary>Implementation of nested awaiting coroutines with error handling</summary>